 Brazilian Coffee: The Best Bean for Cold Brew (And Sensitive Stomachs)

 Brazil is the world's largest coffee producer and the foundation of most espresso blends worldwide.
 Most people drink Brazilian coffee every day without knowing it.
-Here's what it tastes like on its own — and why it's the single best bean for cold brew.
+Here's what it tastes like on its own.